BillSchultzPhD/BillSchultzPhDsite/content/projects/gt-nmr/index.md

 # publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: How should analysts expect third-party agencies to behave when the success of a payment-based policy intervention requires devoting effort to costly relationship-building or risky local partnerships?
-This study uses game theory to explore the answers to that question
+summary: How should analysts expect third-party agencies to behave when the success of a payment-based policy intervention depends on devoting effort to costly relationship-building and/or risky local partnerships?
+This study uses game theory to explore the answers to those questions

 tags:
 featured: true